Masonic Ego - Positive Or Negative ?

 less tolerance for instruction of the membership and often friction

-between the Bodies.
+the Bodies.
 It has always been a fact that as the quality of leadership

 declines, the tendency to show authority increases.
-This means the leader has

 allowed his ego to get out of reasonable control.